 Nutrition Per Serving (Estimate)

-If you are enjoying this lemon-basil quinoa salad, also check out:
+If you're enjoying this quinoa vegetable salad recipe, also check out:

 I just made this and it's fantastic!
 I added a bit of pepper, extra lemon juice and olive oil, and a bit of cayenne peeper to add more flavor.

-Hi, this dish introduced me to Quinoa.
-I actually added just about everything going in this dish.
+This dish introduced me to quinoa.
+I actually added just about everything in this dish.
 Not only did my husband love it but his other "non-veggie", red blooded "I don't do salads" guy had 3 HELPINGS!
 For the record I added kale, cherry tomatoes, raisins, celery, pumpkin seeds, pine nuts, artichokes with a drizzle of their oil from the jar, red peppers, grated carrot, mushrooms, cucumber, chick peas in halves... tossed it in your dressing recommendation and then sprinkled sesame seeds on top.
 Fabulous if you have guests coming because it's plenty to go around.
 Thanks!

-Hi Annemarie!
+Hello, Annemarie!
 Wow, such fantastic additions!
-Thank you so much for sharing.
+Thank you so much for sharing this kind and helpful feedback.
+So glad you all enjoyed!

 Thanks for this recipe.
-I didn't have garbanzo beans on hand so used pinto beans & added cumin.
+I didn't have garbanzo beans on hand so used pinto beans and added cumin.
 So easy, healthy, and plenty of leftovers for lunches.
-It's going into my regular rotation -- thanks again!
+It's going into my regular rotation - thanks again!

 LOVE your recipes.
 Tried this one and the Mexican quinoa dish and they are amazing.